 Renewals

-Renewal principals
+Renewal principles

 When to start

-Start by sending a message in the shared Slack channel.
-Things will change in a year – the person you worked with previously may not be the right person this time.
-Mention when the customer is set to renew and ask if they have any preferred next steps.
+Start with a message in the shared Slack channel — the person you worked with last time might not be the right contact now.
+Flag the renewal date and ask about preferred next steps.

 Customers with irregular contracts